 - Schizophrenia and other psychotic disorders

 Some specific SUDs and mental health issues that often occur include cocaine and major depressive disorders and alcohol and panic disorder.

 Is Underlying Mental Illness the Root Cause of Addiction?

 According to one study, individuals with severe psychotic disorders are at an increased risk of heavy alcohol consumption, recreational drugs, marijuana, and nicotine.
 Another study from the National Institute on Alcohol Abuse and Alcoholism found that 56% of those with bipolar disorder had a SUD.
 It also calculated that a mood disorder such as depression increases the odds of SUD by up to 10%.

 Based on this evidence, there is a correlation between SUD and mental illness.
 However, correlation does not necessarily equal causation.

-There are at least three possible reasons for the high rate of co-occurring substance abuse and mental health disorders:
+There are at least three possible reasons for the high rate of co-occurring substance use disorder and mental health disorders:

 - Mental illness causes substance use disorder.